-The site is basically rectangular in shape with frontage along the north side of Niagara Avenue and the east side of Wabash Avenue.
+The site is basically irregular in shape with frontage along the south side of Hoover Avenue and the north side of Kammer Avenue.

-The ingress and egress is considered to adequate as the site has access from Niagara Avenue.
+The ingress and egress is considered to adequate as the site has access from Hoover Avenue, Kammer Avenue and Michael Avenue.
 It is presently vacant as there are no improvements on the site.

-The subject site is zoned ER-4, Eclectic Residential.
+The subject site is zoned ER-4, Eclectic Residential 4 and OS, Open Space.
 A single-unit residential use would be legal and conforming based on the city of Dayton's zoning ordinance.